Three possible forms of a Ukrainian victory ... and a Russian defeat

 The Easter ceasefire is over, and the fighting has resumed where it left off.
 It left off at a very interesting point.
 Something almost impossible to credit is taking shape in Ukraine.
 Its potential seems wholly at odds with the narrative of Russian inevitability which we have grown used to hearing from Moscow and its allies, including the White House and the State Department.
 Yet it hasn’t come out of nowhere.
 By the second-half of last year it was already apparent that Moscow could not bring to bear sufficient military force to realise its maximalist aims.
 Far from granting an inevitable victory as the adversary with the larger economy and population, the favoured Russian strategy of attrition was not producing the expected results.
 Then, as winter set in, Russia’s employment of unmanned aerial warfare in the form of terror attacks on Ukrainian civilians and on civilian power generation targets likewise did not yield the expected general demoralisation of the Ukrainian people and the sapping of their war-will.

 This characteristically crude twin approach was failing because the Ukrainian command (a) avoided the meat-grinder tactic by giving-up territory when necessary to preserve Ukrainian soldiers’ lives, and (b) found ways to nullify the most effective weapon the Russian forces could deploy on the contact line, the glide bomb or KAB.
 The Ukrainian strategy throughout 2025 was to bleed the enemy while conducting deep strikes against Russian military-industrial and economic targets (the most famous of which was Operation Spiderweb, of course).
 Though effective enough to slow the Russian advance to a snail’s pace, it was still only a containing measure.
-But with the turn of the new year that began to change.
+But with the turn of the new year that all began to change.
 There was a step-change in Ukrainian tactical capacity involving more sophisticated, more integrated, and more numerous drones.
 The term “drone swarm” became a reality.

 All taken together, the Russian rear, which reaches between fifteen and sixty miles behind the contact line, is now under sustained pressure.
 Russian forces can’t effectively organise because the logistics can’t be secured, particularly given that four hundred and ninety-two Russian air defense systems were recorded destroyed between June last year and early March this year.
 Add the loss of Starlink and the Telegram shut-down and those difficulties are greatly compounded.
 Moreover, new Ukrainian weapons are striking ports, pumping stations, oil storage depots, and pipelines.
 Some targets are over 1000 kilometres away from the fighting.
 With or without US sanctions Moscow can’t earn what it needs to pay for its war.

 The next major Ukrainian development on the battlefield is the most significant of all.
 It’s ground robotics, first introduced by Ukraine in trial numbers as early as 2023.
 They were then introduced systematically and on an ever widening scale.
 The current range of mostly FPV fibre-optic machines are already far in advance of Russia’s efforts, and have been undertaking a variety of support actions - 22,000 in the first quarter of 2026 according to Zelensky.
 These include autonomous combat missions.
 Again the pace of development has been frenetic.
-Subject to the challenges of scaling up manufacture, they have the potential to resolve Ukraine’s structural disadvantage in manpower.
-Commercially, the global sales potential of these systems is vast, and are likely to play a significant role in the reconstruction of the Ukrainian economy.
-Here is the excellent Paul Warburg explaining both the military and economy potential of these systems:
+Subject to the challenges of scaling up manufacture, they have the potential to resolve Ukraine’s structural deficit in manpower.
+Commercially, the global sales potential of these systems is vast.
+They are likely to play a significant role in the reconstruction of the Ukrainian economy.
+Here is the excellent Paul Warburg explaining both the military and economic potential of these systems:

 The upshot of Ukraine’s drone development has been threefold.
 First, the Russian Spring offensive has been nullified.
 It is already a failure.
 Russian casualties have reached the point where more soldiers are being taken out of the fight than Moscow can recruit.
 Far from being pushed further back, Ukrainian forces are actually advancing in four areas.
 A sense of foreboding is setting in among Russian milbloggers.
 As the Kiev Post reports: